hydr93/vindinium-CiniusBot/README.md

-# vindinium-ciniusBot
+# Mention

-Firstly I want to mention that this bot is created over the Java client, which is created by [Brian Stempin](https://github.com/bstempi)
+I want to mention that this bot is created over the Java client, which is created by [Brian Stempin](https://github.com/bstempi)

-Secondly I want to say that this bot is under development right now.
-It is same with the Java client right now.
+# Vindinium-CiniusBot

+This bot uses Greedy Best-First Search Algorithm and A* Algorithms to play the game.
+It locates the poisiton it wants to go with Greedy BFS Algorithm, and find the optimal path with A*.